-Subscript Definition 23 A word-processing field that holds the technical description of the field.
+Subscript Definition INPUT transform, or cross-reference.
+10 Contains the source of the data.
+11 Contains the destination of the data.
+12 Contains the explanation of the screen on node 12.1 .
+12.1 Contains the code that sets DIC("S") if a screen has been written for a POINTER or a SET OF CODES.
+20 A Multiple that lists the fields that belong to certain groups.
+21 A WORD-PROCESSING field that holds the field description.
+22 The name of a help frame presented to a user who entered two question marks.
+NOTE: This subscript is being phased out.
+23 A WORD-PROCESSING field that holds the technical description of the field.
 AUDIT Contains a code defining the status of an audit trail for changes to the data in the field.
-Possible codes are: • y-Always audited • e-Changes and deletions only audited • n-No audit recorded AX Contains the e executable code that determines if a field should be audited.
+Possible codes are: • y-Always audited e-Changes and deletions only audited AX n-No audit recorded Contains the executable code that determines if a field should be audited.
 DEL In this example, a string of executable M code that determines if the field can be deleted.
-This code must contain an M IF statement to set the value of \$T. If \$T is set to 1, the field cannot be deleted.
-Normally, the ^DD format is: le#,Field#,"DEL",#,0)="executable MUMPS code" an arbitrary number to distinguish each condition.
-If the condition was based on a particu lar field, then the field number was traditionally used.
-If "DEL" nodes are on of a file, deletion of the entire entry can be blocked.
-If an entry is being deleted by a direct call to ^DIK, the "DEL" nodes are not checked.
+This code must contain an M IF statement to set the value of \$T .
+If \$T is set to 1 , the field cannot be deleted.
+Normally, the ^DD format is: ^DD(File#,Field#,"DEL",#,0)="executable MUMPS code" Where # is an arbitrary number to distinguish each condition.
+If the condition was based on a particular field, then the field number was traditionally used.
+If " DEL " nodes are on the .01 field of a file, deletion of the entire entry can be blocked.
+If an entry is being deleted by a direct call to ^DIK , the " DEL " nodes are not checked.
 DT Contains the date the field was last edited.
 LAYGO A string of executable M code that determines if an entry can be added.
-This code must contain an M IF statement to set the value of \$T. If \$T is set to 0, the entry cannot be added.
-Normally, the ^DD format is: ^DD(File#,.01, "LAYGO", #, 0) = "executable MUMPS code" Where # is an arbitrary number to distinguish each condition.
+This code must contain an M IF statement to set the value of \$T .
+If \$T is set to 0 , the entry cannot be added.
+Normally, the ^DD format is: ^DD(File#,.01,"LAYGO",#,0)="executable MUMPS code" Where # is an arbitrary number to distinguish each condition.
 LAYGO nodes only apply to .01 fields.
-V Descendent from these nodes is information regarding variable pointers including pointed to file, message, order, prefix, screen, and LAYGO status. ^DD(File#,Field#,"V",n,0) Where "n" is a sequential number representing a different pointed-to file.
-The pieces within this 0 node are: ^-Piece Contents Piece 1 File number of the pointed-to file.
+V Descendent from these nodes is information regarding variable pointers including: Pointed-to file Message in occuyo

+Subscript Definition Order Prefix Screen LAYGO status ^DD(File#,Field#,"V",n,0) Where " n " is a sequential number representing a different pointed-to file.
+The pieces within this 0 node are: Table 113: Field Definition 0-Node-Pieces ^-Piece Contents Piece 1 File number of the pointed-to file.
 Piece 2 Message defined for the pointed-to file.
 Piece 3 Order defined for the pointed-to file.
 Piece 4 Prefix defined for the pointed-to file.
 Piece 5 y/n indicating if a screen is set up for the pointed-to file.
-Piece 6 y/n indicating if the user can add new entries to the pointed to file. ^DD(File#, Field#, "V", n, 1) Contains the M code defined as a screen on the pointer to the file defined in the 0 node above.
+Piece 6 y/n indicating if the user can add new entries to the pointed to file. ^DD(File#,Field#, "V",n,1) Contains the M code defined as a screen on the pointer to the file defined in the 0 node above. ^DD(File#,Field#, "V",n,2) Contains a description of the screen.

-Subscript Definition

-• ^DD(File#,Field#,"V",n,2)

-Contains a description of the screen.

-19.9.4 Reading the Attribute Dictionary-An Example
+19.9.4 Reading the Attribute Dictionary-Example

-Figure 342 shows the ^DD nodes associated with the sample (fictitious) EMPLOYEE file:
+Figure 346 shows the ^DD nodes associated with the sample (fictitious) EMPLOYEE file:

-Figure 342: Attribute Dictionary-Reading the Attribute Dictionary: Sample ^DD Nodes
+Figure 346: Attribute Dictionary-Reading the Attribute Dictionary: Sample ^DD Nodes